Details About Registering for the ACT

 5 Things to Know before Registering for ACT

 ACT is a 3 and half hour, national college admission test that evaluates one's knowledge in 4 subject areas: English, Science, Mathematics and Reading.
-The exam also includes a 30 minutes Writing test that can be taken optionally.
-The ACT scores are accepted by all the 4-year universities and colleges in the U.S. If you have plans to take this test, you must definitely know certain things before registering for the ACT test.
-This article explains about 5 things that you must know before registering for the ACT test.
+The exam also includes a 30 minutes Writing test.
+However it depends on the candidate whether he/she wants to take ACT Plus Writing.
+The scores you receive are accepted by all the 4-year universities and colleges in the U.S. If you have plans to take this test, you must definitely know certain things before applying for the examination.
+This article explains about 5 things that you must know before you begin the registration process.

 1. Am I Eligible to take the ACT?

-Before registering for the ACT test, you must confirm whether you are eligible for taking the test or not.
-The ACT allows you to take the ACT test if you are:
+Before you register for the test, you must confirm whether you are eligible for taking the test or not.
+The ACT allows you to take the test if you are:

 - High school graduates